duggabe/gr-control/README.md

 See [What is GNU Radio?](https://wiki.gnuradio.org/index.php/What_is_GNU_Radio%3F) and [Installing GNU Radio](https://wiki.gnuradio.org/index.php/InstallingGR) for background information.

 1. Open a terminal window.

+* Go to [ModuleNotFoundError](https://wiki.gnuradio.org/index.php/ModuleNotFoundError) to set your `PYTHONPATH` and `LD_LIBRARY_PATH`.
+* Once you have started a new terminal, enter `env` to check that you have them set properly.
+* In the following commands, change `/usr/local` if your prefix is different.

 2. Change to the home directory.
 ```
 cd ~/